andresmontoyab/Devops/Docker/README.md

 - Opens up port on host and forwards to container port

 - We can hace many containers running off the same image

-## Images

-An image is the application we want to run.

-1. Initially, we understood as Images the templates that are used to create containers.

-2. Additionally it is also important to note that docker images are composed of layers, these layers are more specific elements to create the image, for example OS linux.

-3. Each of these layers contains a unique identifier, each time we run an image the relevant information of each of those capable is searched locally, in case it is not found it will be downloaded.

-4. The images that share layers will use the same information, that is to say if the information of a layer has already been downloaded, several layers can use it.

 ## Persistent Data